irritablekitten/wtfhappenednow/README.md

 Or comment out the DB push function to simply use the data locally.

-Alternatively, the same initial data can be counted with no filter by skipping the Damerau-Levenshtein function for broader results.
+Alternatively, the same initial data can be counted with no filter by skipping the Damerau-Levenshtein function for broader results (filter and count titleArray and sourceArray directly).